alexagruso/powder-simulator-cpp/README.md

 ## How to use

-- Simply click anywhere inside the window to spawn new particles
+- Simply left-click anywhere inside the window to spawn new particles, and right-click to delete particles
+- Modify `config.txt` to change different settings